 VISUAL ARTS CONTEST

-This is the 30th Annual DLC High School Art Contest.
-Since 1990, tens of thousands of high school students have participated in Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
-There are a host of cool prizes for the winners:
+This is DLC’s 31st Annual Erica Grossman High School Visual Arts Contest.
+Since 1990, tens of thousands of high school students have participated in the Donate Life Connecticut’s Annual Visual Arts Contest, and we are inviting you to showcase the creativity and talent of your students by encouraging their participation in this year’s program.
+Prizes for winning submissions include:

 Tony Award: Cash Prize

-Teacher Prize: New this year.....
-The teacher of the 1st Place Winner will be awarded a $100 Amazon.com gift card.
+Teacher Prize: The teacher of the 1st Place Winner will be awarded a $50 Amazon.com gift card

 Why is it important to get this life-saving message to high school students?

-This year, awards will be presented for selected visual art winners on April 24, 2020, during a kickoff celebration of National Donate Life Month (April) at the Connecticut State Capitol.
-In addition to first, second, third place and video winners, a special Tony Award is also presented to one student in memory of a young man who passed away while waiting for a transplant.
+This year, due to continued COVID-19 concerns, awards will be virtually presented for selected submissions on April 23, 2021, as an ending celebration during National Donate Life Month (April).
+In addition to first, second, and third place winners, a special Tony Award is also presented to one student in memory of a young man who passed away while waiting for a transplant.

-Below, you’ll find information detailing the contest rules and requirements, examples of past winners, helpful hints for students and the application to be adhered to the back of each submission.
+Below, you’ll find information detailing the contest rules and requirements, examples of past winners, and the submission form that must be adhered to the back of each submission.

 In collaboration with the Annual Visual Arts Contest, Donate Life Connecticut offers you the opportunity to invite organ and tissue transplantation professionals into the classroom for an in-house presentation designed for students, offering information on donation and the role that each individual can play in saving and improving the quality of life of others.